syntithenai/snips_rasa/README.md

 The Dockerfiles build on both arm7(Raspberry Pi) and x86_64(Linux desktop/server).

-!!
-AS AT NOW arm7 is not building

 It is apparently possible to install pulseaudio on MS Windows and MacOSX which should allow the suite to be used with Docker on other platforms than Linux.